Defense Secretary Lloyd Austin was hospitalized for infection related to surgery for prostate cancer, Pentagon says

 Washington — Defense Secretary Lloyd Austin was hospitalized to treat an infection that was related to earlier surgery for prostate cancer, his doctors said in a statement released by the Pentagon on Tuesday.

-The statement from officials at the Walter Reed National Military Medical Center provides new details about Austin's hospitalization amid a growing controversy over the Pentagon's failure to notify the White House about his condition.
+The statement from officials at the Walter Reed National Military Medical Center provides new details about Austin's hospitalization amid a growing controversy over the Pentagon's failure to notify the White House and Congress about his condition for several days.

 The prostate cancer was detected early last month and Austin underwent a "minimally invasive procedure" on Dec.
 22 to treat and cure the cancer, according to the officials.
 He was placed under general anesthesia and "recovered uneventfully" from the surgery, the statement said.
 The cancer "was detected early, and his prognosis is excellent," the officials said.